 As soon as possible, talk to a criminal defense attorney.
-At the Tucker Arensberg criminal defense office in Harrisburg, Pennsylvania, we have the experience to deal with domestic violence cases.
+At the Tucker Arensberg, our criminal defense team has the experience to deal with domestic violence cases.
 In many cases, a police officer will charge the first person to call in, and not do a thorough investigation.

 We can help you deal with the PFA order.
 If you have been charged with domestic violence, a civil court may issue a PFA — Protection from Abuse — order.
 The PFA can trigger a number of actions such as counseling, removal from your house, or fines.
 The first PFA will be temporary, but you only have 10 days to go to a PFA hearing that can make the order permanent for up to three years.
 It is a good idea to have an attorney at the PFA hearing.